Certificate of recovery

 For this to be possible, you must meet several criteria:

 - You must have tested positive for COVID-19, and this test result must be recorded in your medical records.

 - Testing must have been carried out by trained medical personnel in Sweden.
 Medical staff must have carried out the COVID-19 test on you, in person.
 The test must be of the so-called NAAT, or Nucleic Acid Amplification Test (PCR or similar).
 Tests self-administered are not valid.
 Note also that antibody tests are not valid under the applicable regulations.
 You need to contact the healthcare, via 1177.se (then choose your region), and find out what is applicable in your region.

 - At least 11 days must have passed since your first positive test result.

 - The certificate may apply within max 180 days of the date of your first positive test result.
 That is, the period of validity is six months following your test result.

 - You must be at least 16 years of age, with a Swedish personal identity number and a registered home address.
-(The option to generate a certificate of recovery for individuals without a personal identity number will be available at a later date).
+For children under 16, parents or guardians have to request the certificate on recovery, on behalf of the children.

 If you meet these criteria, consult 1177.se regarding the requirements for requesting a certificate of recovery in your region.

 How to obtain a certificate of recovery